Zepbound vs Trulicity: How they compare for weight loss

 In clinical trials, adults with obesity or excess weight (with or without diabetes) who took Zepbound as part of a weight care program experienced statistically significant weight loss compared to those taking placebo.
 In the latest findings, participants without diabetes who were on the highest doses (10 mg or 15 mg) for 36 weeks lost an average of 20.9% of their body weight.

-The retail price may be higher at a given pharmacy, but the list price for Zepbound set by the manufacturer is about $1,060 for a month’s supply (four injector pens of any dosage).
-That’s roughly $290 less than the list price for a month of Wegovy (semaglutide) or Saxenda (liraglutide), two other brand-name injectable GLP-1 prescription drugs approved for weight loss.
-(On June 24, Teva Pharmaceuticals, Inc. announced the launch of an authorized generic liraglutide, which may reduce the cost of the drug.)
+The retail price may be higher at a given pharmacy, but the list price for Zepbound set by the manufacturer is about $1,086 for a month’s supply (four injector pens of any dosage).
+That’s roughly $260 less than the list price for a month of Wegovy (semaglutide) or Saxenda (liraglutide), two other brand-name injectable GLP-1 prescription drugs approved for weight loss.
+(The cost of Teva Pharmaceuticals’ authorized generic liraglutide is about $469 for the two pack and $704 for the three pack.)

 Zepbound is priced about the same as Mounjaro®, which contains the same active ingredient as Zepbound (tirzepatide) and about $100 more than Ozempic® (semaglutide).
 Both Mounjaro and Ozempic are FDA-approved for type 2 diabetes but are prescribed off-label for weight loss or obesity care.